 Our tour requires experienced staff because our ride also serves as part of our lead dog training program.
 Every time we hook the dogs up, we believe they should be learning something or working towards our goal of being Iditarod champions.
 It’s really fun for us to share training with our guests!
 We are also continually making improvements to our kennel for our dogs and for our guests.
 We combine the best part of a kennel tour and demonstration with a dog sled ride!

 Glacier Mushing: Alaska Dog Sled Tours

-Glacier dog sled tours are an incredible experience if you can afford the hefty price tage.
-We generally offer a great early season discount for visitors who will travel in May.
+Glacier dog sled tours are an incredible experience if you can afford the hefty price tag.
 Glacier dog sledding is the apex of summer musing in Alaska.
-Take a helicopter to the top of a glacier, get out on snow, and go dog mushing.
+Take a helicopter to the top of a glacier, get out on the snow, and go dog mushing.
 It is a breathtaking experience from start to finish.
-Glacier dog sled tours range dramatically in price from $449 for our dog sled tour to $650 for some of the dog sledding tours in Juneau and Skagway.
+Glacier dog sled tours range dramatically in price from $519 for our dog sled tour to $650 for some of the dog sledding tours in Juneau and Skagway.

 One of the biggest difference between operations in South Central Alaska and Southeast Alaska is scale.
 Glacier dogsledding tours in Juneau, such as Alaska Icefield Expeditions, and Temso Helicopters in Skagway receive tremendous amounts of volume due to the heavy traffic cruise ships bring.
 These camps are large and have approximately 200 dogs and 15 staff members on the ice at all times.
 It’s quite a sight to see.
 These tours are used to large volumes and do an excellent job of making you feel like you have your own private excursion.